ckchow45/DDPM_TS_Search/README.md

 # GenAI_TS_Search
 This repository contains the codebase for my MSc Applied Bioinformatics research project focused on applying generative machine learning models—specifically a **Denoising Diffusion Probabilistic Model (DDPM)**—to aid **transition state (TS) searches** in **discrete path sampling (DPS)** workflows.

+## Package Requirements
+Please make sure to install the following dependencies for the code to function:
+- numpy
+- torch
+- MDTraj

 ## Data Processing

 Data was initially processed by converting the databases of minima and transition states into a graph before using Djikstra's path finding algorithm to construct discrete paths.
-Code for this can be found on the main branch as "path_generation.py"
+Please see `path_generation.py` on the main branch for implementation.

 ## The 3 models
 3 different models were made, with each kept on separate branches